airtap/airtap/README.md

 ## airtap.yml

-Airtap consumes a yaml config file.
+Airtap consumes a YAML config file.
 See the [airtap.yml](./doc/airtap.yml.md) guide for all of the goodies this file provides.

 It includes advanced usage like how to run an additional server to support tests that make ajax requests.